i2b2-tranSMART/i2b2transmart-quick-start/README.md

 ## Deploy

+# Note: If you have already installed an older version of the Quickstart you must stop it before starting the new one.
+The best approach is to recreate your docker-machine from scratch.

 # start by running the new PIC-SURE HPDS UI, it will give you something to do while the other images download.
 ```bash